Shaman King

-In North America, Viz Media obtained the English-language license for the manga and published chapters of Shaman King in its Shonen Jump magazine from March 2003 to August 2007.
-Kodansha USA re-licensed the series in 2020, and will release it in both digital and physical formats.
-The anime series was licensed in North America by 4Kids Entertainment in 2003, and aired on Fox Box.
-Exclusive video games were released by 4Kids Entertainment in North America and Europe.
+In North America, Viz Media obtained the English-language license for Shaman King and published its chapters in Shonen Jump magazine from March 2003 to August 2007.
+Kodansha USA re-licensed the series in 2020, and released it in both digital and physical formats.
+The anime series was licensed in North America by 4Kids Entertainment in 2003 and aired on FoxBox.
+Video games were released by 4Kids Entertainment in North America and Europe.

 In Japan, the manga has been popular.
-As of March 2021, it had over 38 million copies in circulation.
+By March 2021, it had over 38 million copies in circulation.
 Both the manga and anime have been featured, at various times, in "top ten" lists of their respective media.
-The Shaman King anime has been watched by many television viewers in Japan.
-Publications about manga, anime, and other media have commented on the Shaman King manga, with positive comments on the series.
+The first Shaman King anime series was very popular during its broadcast in Japan.
+Publications about manga and anime have praised the series.